Xceptance/xlt-jmeter-suite/README.md

     * Add the needed controller and sampler
 5. Run your test plan
 6. See the results under `View Results Tree`
-7. Save your `.jmx` file to this directory `<testsuite>/config/data/tests`
+7. Save your `.jmx` file to this directory `<testsuite>/config/data/jmeter`
 8. Open this test suite in your beloved Java IDE
-9. Go to `config/data/tests` to see your previous saved file
+9. Go to `config/data/jmeter` to see your previous saved file
 10. Go to `src/main/java/com/xceptance/loadtest/jmeter/tests` and add your test
 ```
-public class YourTestCaseName extends AbstractComponentTest
+public class YourTestCaseName extends JMeterTestCase
 {
     public YourTestCaseName()
     {
-      jmxSource ="/tests/yourTestFile.jmx";
+      jmxSource ="yourTestFile.jmx";
     }
 }
 ```